wyz33/dsp/05a-python.md

 Describe Python's `lambda`.
 What is it, and what is it used for?
 Give at least one example, including an example of using a `lambda` in the `key` argument to `sorted`.

->> REPLACE THIS TEXT WITH YOUR RESPONSE
+>> lambda is an annonymous function

 ---